 Need help with your Shabby Chic furniture project?

 For more information on how to shabby chic furniture or what type of paint, wax or varnish to use, contact our team of resident experts who are always on hand to help with project advice and product recommendations.
-We love to see before, during and after photos of any Shabby Chic furniture project.
+Alternatively, see our furniture finishes FAQ page.
+We would also love to see before, during and after photos of any Shabby Chic furniture project.
 If you would like to share your project pictures with us, either send us some photos or share on our Facebook, Twitter, Pinterest or Instagram pages.